 Welcome to the

-The Social Skills, Imagination, and Theatre (SSIT) Lab conducts research on children’s play, imagination, engagement in the arts, and social development.
+The Play, Learning, Arts, and Youth (PLAY) lab conducts research on children’s play, imagination, engagement in the arts, and social development.
 Specifically, we’re interested in both how involvement in fictional and artistic worlds affects children’s social and emotional understanding and how children understand social information in fictional worlds.

 Adults and children engage with imagined worlds daily via books, television, films, theatre, play, and stories.
 Yet psychologists know little about the effects of this fictional engagement.
 We work with children of all ages, from 3- 18 years old, as well as adults, looking at how watching, listening to, and participating in fictional worlds affects them.